Alternative Employment in a Redundancy SituationPosted in : Seamus Says - Employment Law Discussion on 10 January 2020

 "When an employee poses a risk of redundancy, can you turn someone down for a redeployment option, following a formal interview process, if they do not pass the interview?"

 Seamus: Yeah.
 This is the idea where, essentially, you have a redundancy process.
-The employer really has two options that they're
+The employer really has two options that they're pulling together in the employees that might be affected by the redundancy.
+You know, they'll either

 Already a subscriber?